enricopesce/AWSome-pipeline/README.md

 }
 ```

-### Deploy the pipeline an get the codepipeline endpoint:
+### Deploy the pipeline an get the codepipeline endpoint

 ```bash
 cdk deploy "*" --context tier=pipeline